-The file (notebook) with your homework should be named using your last name, the capital letter A and the assignment number.
-For example my first homework should be named CurgusA1.nb
+The file (notebook) with your homework should be named using your last name, the underscore , the capital letter A and the assignment number.
+For example my first homework should be named Curgus_A1.nb

-Please use this folder only for the assignments and no other files.
+Please use the folder \307_Yourlastname\ only for the assignments and no other files.

-Material: Information about the software and relevant mathematical background is in the file Primer2014.nb located in the directory K:\Math\Curgus\307\2014\.
+Material: Information about the software and relevant mathematical background is in the file Primer2014.nb located in the directory K:\Math\Curgus\307\2016\.